rutuja-lohakare/Property-Assessment-And-Analysis/README.md

 ## Methodology

 ### Data Preprocessing
-Utilizing three datasets: 'historic_property_data' and 'codebook', the initial steps included:
+Utilizing the dataset 'historic_property_data', the initial steps included:
 - Removal of non-predictive attributes.
 - Elimination of duplicate entries.
 - Handling of missing data.